RosettaDrone/rosettadrone/README.md

 This new version implements a MissionManager that speaks native MAVLink and uses VirtualSticks to support the DJI Mini series and other DJI drones without on-board waypoint missions.

 The MissionManager can also be used with DJI drones that support WayPoints and MissionControl onboard.
-This can be an interesting alternative for improving the features offerd by their flightcontrollers.
+This can be an interesting alternative for improving the features offered by their flight controllers.

 ## Supported Drones